Submissions are now being accepted for the 2024 SWPACA Conference!

 Identities and Cultures

 African American / Black Studies

-Asian Popular Culture / The Asian American Experience is a subject area that covers a wide variety of topics.
+Asian Popular Culture / Asian American Experiences is a subject area that covers a wide variety of topics.
 Proposals for individual papers and panels on Asian popular culture or Asian American life and culture are welcome.
 The list of topics is suggested, but not limited to: